Paulina Abagaye

 Paulina Patience Tangoba Abagaye (born 14 July 1969) is a Ghanaian diplomat and a member of the New Patriotic Party of Ghana.
-She is Ghana's former ambassador to Italy.
-She was the current Upper East Regional Minister.
+She is Ghana's former ambassador to Italy appointed in 2017 under the government of Nana Addo Akuffo-Addo.
+She was the Upper East Regional Minister.

 Ambassadorial appointment

 In July 2017, President Nana Akuffo-Addo named Paulina Abagaye as Ghana's ambassador to Italy.
-She was among twenty two other distinguished Ghanaians who were named to head various diplomatic Ghanaian mission in the world.
+She was among twenty-two other distinguished Ghanaians who were named to head various diplomatic Ghanaian missions in the world.

 Political career

 In December 2020, Abagaye contested and lost to the NDC's parliamentary candidate, Sampson Chiragia.